pridiltal/datavizcamp/content/blog/sixth.md

 image: /images/blog/7.jpg
 publishdate: "2018-10-07T11:39:29+02:00"
 tags:
-- interesting
+- data visulization
 title: Panel Discussion
 ---

-# Panel Discussion: Data Visualization for Knowledge Creation: Navigating the Unchartered Landscape of the Future
+# Data Visualization for Knowledge Creation: Navigating the Unchartered Landscape of the Future

 Discussions on the current landscape and prospects of data visualization in various fields, sharing insights from their respective fields.